-- To satisfy graduation requirements, each student must complete one unit of Lifetime Wellness and 1⁄2 unit of Physical Education. - Ye Credit can be satisfied by either taking a PE elective course or complete 65 hours during a school of documented physical activity outside of the school day in a school-related area such as Marching Band, TSSAA-approved sports, Cheerleading, Dance Team, Swim Team, JROTC, or School-related club/activity approved by the Supervisor of Wellness, PE, and Athletics. - Students can take three courses in PE for an elective focus.
+- To satisfy graduation requirements, each student must complete one unit of Lifetime Wellness and 1⁄2 unit of Physical Education. - 1⁄2 PE credit can be satisfied by either taking a PE elective course or complete 65 hours during a school of documented physical activity outside of the school day in a schoolrelated area such as Marching Band, TSSAA-approved sports, Cheerleading, Dance Team, Swim Team, JROTC, or School-related club/activity approved by the Supervisor of Wellness, PE, and Athletics. - Students can take three courses in PE for an elective focus.